aidantjones/Dating-Soyboys/README.md

 ## GitHub Integration Intention

 This is a repo for my undergraduate thesis _Dating Soyboys: Women's View of Veg* Men in Romantic Relationships_.
-This GitHub integration introduces easy, accessible version control for the document.
-It also allows for public comments on the research.
+GitHub integration introduces easy, accessible version control for the document, allows for public comments on the research, and provides possibilities for [further integration](https://www.aijo.info/2019/12/21/pglt-workflow/).